📢 Publish Your Research for Free - Full APC Waiver, No Hidden Charges. Submit Your Article Today! Submit Now →

 Browse our most recent publications, featuring peer-reviewed research from across scientific disciplines and geographic regions.
 These articles reflect the ongoing pursuit of knowledge and innovation, offering timely contributions to the global academic community.

-WebLog Journal of Hematology
+WebLog Journal of Dermatology

-WebLog Journal of Cardiology
+WebLog Journal of Oncology

 Govani DR, Mehta AR, Midha PK, et al.

-WebLog Journal of Urology
+WebLog Journal of Neurology

 Govani DR, Mehta AR, Midha PK, et al.

-WebLog Journal of Pulmonology and Respiratory Medicine
+WebLog Journal of Family Medicine

 Assessing the Benefits of Standardizing Transversus Abdominis Plane (TAP) Block in Laparoscopic Surgeries: A Retrospective Study Open Access